ruthel/react-accounting-diary/README.md

 * Hide of show the column text of the debit credit label and amount
 * Change color of the column text of the debit credit label and amount
 * Improve the UI design and the ability to customize the diary

-### v0.0.12

-* We now have the ability to customize the currency format and the number format of each transaction. see example
-* Now the code comme with a default font family arial that you can override directly in your css
-* You can now change the height and the width of your diary container

 ## Usage